Rotating Dense Quark Matter and Anomaly Inflow: Anomalies in effective theory

-where $V_{\mu\nu}=\partial_{\mu}V_{\nu}-\partial_{\nu}V_{\mu}$, $V_{\mu}= \mu v_{\mu}$ with $v_{\mu}=(1,\vec{v})$.
-As the isospin symmetry is spontaneously broken, the low-energy dynamics then contain a NG boson $\varphi$, which is the $U(1)$ phase of the condensate.
+Due to the spontaneous breaking of isospin symmetry the low-energy dynamics contains a NG boson $\varphi$, which is the $U(1)$ phase of the condensate.
 The effective low-energy description must respect the $U(1)$ isospin gauge symmetry.
 Therefore, to have a covariant derivative in the effective Lagrangian, the derivative $\partial_{\mu}\varphi$ should always appear in conjunction with $V_{\mu}$ \cite{Son:2004tq}.
 From the condition of anomaly matching one can deduce that the effective Lagrangian takes the following form

 so for the effective action we have